Ace Combat has several, some enemy-provoked, some played-provoked:

 The Trick Twist in Silent Hill: Shattered Memories definitely qualifies.
 Not only do you get the Wham Moment of having been Cheryl in the psychiatrist's office, but that's coupled with the fact that you then realize that everything you encountered on the way there was something she actually experienced!
 Climax Studios earned its name with that one.

-The ending of the second Sly Cooper game has Clockwerk killed for good, Bentley crippled, Murray leaving the team, and Sly in apparent custody (although he quickly escapes).
+The ending of Sly 2: Band Of Thieves has Clockwerk killed for good, Bentley crippled, Murray leaving the team, and Sly in apparent custody (although he quickly escapes).

 In the fourth game, Bentley eavesdrops on one villain, the Black Knight.
-He mentions something about Bentley idily allowing him to take the plans to the time travel machine, which puts Bentley on edge.
+He mentions something about Bentley foolishly allowing him to take the plans to the time travel machine, which puts Bentley on edge.
 Then you reach another room, and you see somebody appear from the robotic suit of the Black Knight.
 It's Penelope, who is not only Bentley's dutiful lab partner and love interest, but also a valued member of the gang assembled in the last game, who helped Sly on his biggest heist.
-And she's essentially sold out to the game's villain.
-Bentley takes it just about as well as expected.
+And she's sold the team out to the game's villain because she felt inferior.
+Bentley takes it about as well as expected.
+To make it worse, Penelope's disappearance is one of the driving factors behind the journey, and Bentley has been extremely worried for her most of the time.

 Stalker: Shadow of Chernobyl has the meeting with Doctor in the Agroprom Underground, where the player learns that they are Strelok.